-Oh, baby.
 This is where the fun starts.
 I can see it happening already: getting overly excited when you make a bit of money then sizing up with a few lots around the US Equity open and losing it all in 3 seconds.
 Ahh, tis a beautiful summer day to be panicking for the next two hours while you try to come up with an excuse for why you went from positive to limit down in a single trade.
 Then explaining to your trainer ‘oh I was onside and then it just dumped out of nowhere’.
-Sorry, but we all see right through that excuse (…from the lad who was most guilty of using it).
+Sorry, but we all see right through that excuse.

 Alright so now you’re a master of the sim – you’re chatting to the senior traders in the kitchen about this genius trade you put on – while they’re politely nodding at you wondering in their heads how long it takes toast to pop – as you’re rambling on about ‘technical indicators’ and ‘the irrefutable nature of black box algorithms’.
 So what now?
 Go take what you’ve learned and make some money right?
 Oh you poor naïve little soul – its amazing how easily you can snatch a loss from the jaws of victory.

 No, that’s not what’s next.
 Your job is not to make money.
 Your job at the start is losing money in the right way.
-As far as trading goes, at the start, anything you make is blind luck and anything you lose is a result of you being a trigger-happy drunk standing in the betting shop after a session throwing 50s into accumulators because the potential winner would pay off the mortgage.
+As far as trading goes, at the start, anything you make is blind luck and anything you lose is a result of you being a trigger-happy.
 Sorry pal, but no matter what way you try to justify it, the market is never wrong, and losers are the result of poor risk management.
 The sooner you realise that the quicker you’ll cop on to whether this is the career for you.

 Okay so you’re in control of your risk?
 And you’re still not making money?
 So now I hear you moan: “But wait, no one is showing me how to trade?
-I’ve been blindfolded and now asked to throw darts at the most elaborate board every created…?!”
+I’ve been blindfolded and now asked to throw darts at the board.”
 Yes, welcome to trading.

 You.
 Will.
 Not.
 Be.
 Spoon-fed.